jamesnjovu/zcas-entrepreneurship-study-guide/DEPLOYMENT.md

 ## Setup Steps

 ### 1. Repository Configuration
-1. Create a new repository on GitHub named `enter-study-guide`
-2. **Do NOT initialize with README** (we already have one)
+1. Your repository is already created: `zcas-entrepreneurship-study-guide`
-3. Set repository visibility to Public (required for GitHub Pages on free accounts)
+2. Set repository visibility to Public (required for GitHub Pages on free accounts)

 ### 2. GitHub Pages Settings
 1. Go to your repository on GitHub